 We have defined two different agendas for this purpose.
-The first supports requirements elicitation by collecting possible events, classifying these events, and expressing constraints on the traces of events that may occur.
-Such a requirements description can subsequently be transformed into a formal specification expressed in an existing specification language.
+The first supports requirements elicitation by collecting possible events, classifying these events, and expressing requirements as constraints on the traces of events that may occur.
+Such a requirements description can subsequently be transformed into a formal specification.
 The second agenda places requirements engineering in a broader context, taking also maintenance considerations into account.
 This agenda can be adapted to maintain and evolve legacy systems.

-• Specification acquisition in general
+Specification acquisition in general

 There exist several agendas that support the development of formal specifications without referring to a specific application area (such as safety-critical systems).
-The agendas are organized according to specification styles that are language-independent to a large extent [SH96].
-The agendas have been used to support specification acquisition in the languages Z and PLUSS (an algebraic specification language) [BGM89].
+The agendas are organized according to specification styles that are language-independent to a large extent [19].